przepompownia/msg-show/README.md

 # msg-show.nvim
-Render cmdline area output in the same way as from vim.notify (preserving colors).
+Render cmdline area output in the same way as from vim.notify (preserving highlights).

 - Inspired in some way by https://github.com/echasnovski/mini.notify
 - still very experimental: for example some message kinds are still not handled correctly (inputlist does not work)